 Skip to content

-A kinder inner voice
+A steadier inner voice

 Be kinder to yourself.